-We have over twenty horses and ponies in our care.
+We have 40 horses, ponies and donkeys in our care

-Tizer is a retired riding school horse and has been at the sanctuary about 7 years.
+Tizer is a 40 year old retired riding school horse and has been at the sanctuary about 10 years.
 He has a very complex personality.
 He threatens to bite and kick out at anyone walking past him if he doesn’t want attention.
 Other times he is very sweet and loving.
 Tizer is like Marmite: you love him or hate him.
-Luckily for him he is really loved at the sanctuary and when our volunteers are giving him attention, you can see he secretly loves it.
+Luckily for him he is really loved at the sanctuary and when our volunteers are giving him attention, you can see he secretly loves it

 Scrumpy was born at the sanctuary.
 She was Truly’s foal.
 Scrumpy is a good natured, excitable, girly mare.
 When she was weaned from Truly, Sonny started looking out for her and they are to this day close friends.
 We call him her uncle.
-Scrumpy has never known anything bad happen to her, so has not been scared in anyway, which is obvious to see when we are teaching her new things
+Scrumpy has never known anything bad happen to her.
+She has had a gifted life

 Azrah was an unwanted foal and came to our sanctuary with an almighty chip on his shoulder.
 He can be very aggressive with other horses and, if the mood takes him, he can be aggressive with people.
-Thankfully the aggression has mellowed a little over the years and he now shares a field with Kes.
+Thankfully the aggression has mellowed a little over the years but he still goes out in the paddock alone

 Sky is a large Shetland, brimming with personality.
 She came to live at the sanctuary because her owner died and she has a condition called laminitus: this is managed at the sanctuary, so that she stays well.